 The Montessori course enables us to ignite and awaken a child’s mind to the wonders of the universe and to help them better understand and know their role in it.
-Children in the Montessori follow their interests, wherever that passion leads; giving them a strong foundation in their development – academics, leadership, self-discipline, responsibility, independence, initiative and a lifelong love of learning.
+Children in the Montessori follow their interests to wherever that passion leads, thus giving them a strong foundation in their development – be it in academics, leadership, self-discipline, responsibility, independence or initiative and thus, instills in them, a lifelong love for learning.

-All children are innately interested in learning about the world around them and through their natural curiosity the Montessori program helps them develop and grow.
-Montessori schools promote hands on, self-paced, collaborative, joyful learning.
-By providing an environment that supports natural development, Montessori education enables children to develop the fundamental capacities that they need to become happy and fulfilled adults who contribute in meaningful ways to society.
+All children are innately interested in learning about the world around them through their natural curiosity which the Montessori program helps them develop and grow.
+Montessori schools promote hands on, self-paced, collaborative and most importantly, joyful learning.
+By providing an environment that supports natural development, Montessori education enables children to develop the fundamental capacities that they need, to become happy and fulfilled adults who contribute in meaningful ways to society.

 Exercises of Practical Life (EPL)

 Simple everyday tasks have complex aims: to develop order, concentration, coordination and independence.
-Mastering these tasks play a critical role in future intellectual growth.
+Mastering these tasks play a critical role in future intellectual growth and helping children learn through well-defined everyday activities lies at the heart of the Montessori System of learning.

 Everyday life skills, social graces and movement are taught through interesting and fun activities such as pouring, spooning, tweezing and sorting.
-These tasks help develop eye-hand coordination and small muscle control, which is the foundation for writing.
+These tasks help develop eye-hand coordination and small muscle control, which is the foundation for writing and other, more complex activities.
 Gaining an awareness and responsibility for their environment is taught through activities such as cleaning, watering plants, returning materials to their original location and moving around the environment courteously.

-Sensorial activities are designed to educate and refine a child’s senses.
+Sensorial activities are designed to educate and refine a child’s senses of sight, touch, taste, smell and hearing.

 The materials in this area help a child to recognize similarities and differences between colour, size, shape, weight, texture and more.
-Refinement of the senses develops critical thinking, concentration and sequencing, which are the building blocks for math, reading and writing.
+Refinement of the senses develops critical thinking, concentration and sequencing, which in-turn, serve as the building blocks for math, reading and writing.

 Language activities are designed to start developing a child’s reading and spoken skills.